JoyontaSaha/interactive-quiz-app/README.md

 ## AI Prompt Generation

-The app includes a feature to generate prompts for AI services like ChatGPT that will produce quizzes in the correct format.
+The app includes a feature to generate prompts for AI services that will produce quizzes in the correct format.

 To use this feature:
 1. Click "AI Prompt Generator"